 The patent tells us of the advantage of following the processes described in the patent as being:

 Permitting users to instruct a mobile computing device to perform the desired task without requiring the user to comply with all of the formalities of providing input for the desired task.
 As features provided by a mobile computing device have increased, users may be required to provide their input with greater specificity so that the input is properly associated with the intended feature.
 However, such specificity can be cumbersome and difficult to remember.
 The described methods, systems, techniques, and mechanisms described in this document can allow a user to provide input using less specificity than formally required for a feature yet still access the intended feature.

 Inventors: John Nicholas Jitkoff and Michael J. LeBeau

 Filed: July 1, 2016

-I had a discussion with a Google speaker (device) this morning that started with a “Hey Google”, but didn’t require me to say that hot word phrase after Google has made some changes announced at the recent Google I/O conference.
-I asked for sport scores, and then asked questions about them.
+I discussed with a Google speaker (device) this morning that started with a “Hey Google”, but didn’t require me to say that hot word phrase after Google has made some changes announced at the recent Google I/O conference.
+I asked for sports scores, and then asked questions about them.
 I’m still learning how best to interact with my speaker version of Google Now, but it is interesting.
 (Will saying please when we ask for something be helpful?)
 My morning conversation came to mind as I started reading this passage from this patent: